How long is the lamp warranty period?

 Considering the limited lifespan of a lamp (see, How long will the lamp keep shining?

 ”.
-You can find a lot of important information in one convenient place which will help you save money and from unnecessary headaches.
+There you can find a lot of important information in one convenient place, saving you money and unnecessary headaches.